 Federal Financial Report (SF425) Expenditure Data Reports

-Expenditure data is required as documentation of the financial status of grants according to the official accounting records of the grantee organization.
+Expenditure data is required as documentation of the financial status of grants according to the official accounting records of the recipient organization.

 Except for awards under the Streamlined Noncompeting Award Process (SNAP) and awards that require more frequent reporting, the FFR expenditure data is required on an annual basis.
 Annual expenditure data is required for awards to foreign organizations and federal institutions, whether or not they are under SNAP.
 When required on an annual basis, the report must be submitted for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ended.
 The report also must cover any authorized extension in time of the budget period.
 If more frequent reporting is required, the NoA will specify both the frequency and due date.